grzegorzkiselev/Instagram-Saved-Downloader/README.md

 ## Disclaimer

 I’m a beginner and the code may be not that good.
-I hope it's working at least.
-If it's not — I’m sorry and you’re welcome to open an issue.
+I hope it’s working at least.
+If it’s not — I’m sorry and you’re welcome to open an issue.